ptejada/darkroom/README.md

 - [ ] Finalize the `Filesystem` storage.
 - [ ] Implement registration system for custom recipes.
 - [ ] Add unit test for the core functionality.
+- [ ] Add `Transform` recipe to perform image rotation, mirror and flip.